 Their droppings and urine make an odor that is nasty, to say the least.
 As if that were not bad enough, this smell seems to signal to other squirrels to come and check this place out.
 They reproduce quickly as well.
 One pregnant squirrel will be four or five squirrels in a couple of months.
 Another three to four months later, you can have a family of twelve to fifteen squirrels in your attic.

+What Can You Do To Prevent Squirrels From Destroying Your House?
 Because squirrels are cute and can actually become quite familiar with human beings, they can be seen as potential pets.
 However, they are rodents and do not make good pets.
 They are excellent climbers and chewers and can chew their way into almost anything.
 So how are they to be kept out of the house?

 One way to minimize the attraction for squirrels to come into the house is to eliminate everything that would draw them to your house in the first place.
 A big item that draws squirrels is bird food.
 Here is ready food that they can access without any problem with conventional type bird feeders.
 There are all kinds of gadgets that will deter the squirrels from reaching the feeders but those crafty squirrels can circumvent almost every obstacle.
 It is very difficult to keep them away from bird seed.

 The other crucial measure to take is to check the entire house for entry points that squirrels could use to gain access to the attic.
 Any loose piece of roofing can be chewed until it is large enough to provide a hole big enough to get inside.
 Soffit under the eaves must be closed and interlocked tightly for the same reason.
 In fact, any hole at all, anywhere on the house, can serve as an entry for the squirrel who wants to make a nest and give birth to her young.